-- Reserves previously reported under Earmarked Revenue Reserves relating to Schools were transferred to the School Balances heading in 2012/13. - 5 School reserves have reduced as schools have utilised their reserves to assist with lower increases in revenue funding and contributions to planned capital works.
+- 5 School reserves have reduced as schools have utilised their reserves to assist with lower increases in revenue funding and contributions to planned capital works.
 Further details are available from the Child & Adult Services Department.
 The net balance of £5.608m consists of individual school balances of £5.609m less loans to schools of £0.001m. - 6 These risk reserves are Held in Trust for Schools to manage one-off risks. - 7 School balances generated from other funding.